ramosw1993/E-Commerce/README.md

 Built the back end for an e-commerce site by modifying starter code.
 Configured a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application =was not deployed, I provided a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met at the walk through section.
+Because this application was not deployed, I provided a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met at the walk through section.

 ## Installation